Tridwoxi/Genetic/README.md

 A genetic algorithm is a state space search strategy.
 It recombines a population of states to produce more optimal populations of states, much like how evolution by natural selection recombines a population of individuals to produce more optimal populations of individuals.

 With a well-chosen fitness function, computer scientists hope to use genetic algorithms to efficiently find optimal states.
-I will analyze what cases genetic algorithms are a good choice for.
+I will analyze what cases genetic algorithms are a good choice for, with a focus on reaching the extrema of state spaces.

 ## Setup